sirmick/alfrd/README.md

 # ALFRD - Automated Ledger & Filing Research Database

-> Your personal AI-powered document management system that ingests, processes, and summarizes documents automatically using AWS Textract OCR and LLM classification.
+> Your personal AI-powered document management system that ingests, processes, and summarizes documents automatically using AWS Textract OCR and LLM classification via AWS Bedrock.

 ## What is ALFRD?